kishanlal26/hugo-cms/site/content/products/_index.md

     through and list each and every program that I have an affiliate agreement with.
 Given this, you should assume that any links leading you to products or services are affiliate links that I will receive compensation from just to be safe.
-Having said that, there are millions of products and services on the web that relate to blogging and making money online.
-I only promote those products or services that I have investigated and truly feel deliver value to you.
-Examples would include the banners for BlueHost, Leadpages, and Create an App.
-I'm also an affiliate and advisor for companies such as Leadpages, Convertkit, and Samcart.
-SmartPassiveIncome.com is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Please note that I have not been given any free products, services or anything else by these companies in exchange for mentioning them on the site.
-The only consideration is in the form of affiliate commissions or compensation as an advisor for a few companies.

     If you have any questions regarding the above, please do not hesitate to contact me by using the contact page.
 It can be accessed on the menu above.

     Cheers and good luck!
 Pat Flynn
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg